Publisher locks Capital Gazette staff out of their building in Annapolis

-Those roots were damaged, but not critically, when a gunman burst into the Capital Gazette newsroom in June 2018 and killed five staff members.
+Those roots were damaged when a gunman burst into the Capital Gazette newsroom in June 2018 and killed five staff members.
 The paper won a Pulitzer Prize for its work through that horrific trauma, and a new, specially designed newsroom was opened for the journalists a year later.
 Reporters and editors said it provided a feeling of safety, with enhanced security and bulletproof walls.

 Now the coronavirus pandemic and the newspapers’ owner have dealt another traumatic blow.
 Last month, Tribune Publishing announced that it would permanently close the Annapolis newsroom, along with the newsrooms elsewhere of four other newspapers, while continuing to publish print and online editions as their staffs worked from home.

-The Annapolis staff made plans to clear out their desks on Labor Day, to stage a final rally and farewell to their brick-and-mortar headquarters.
+The Annapolis staff made plans to clear out their desks on Labor Day, to stage a final rally and farewell to their bricks-and-mortar headquarters.
 But Tribune Publishing had other plans.
 It learned of the rally and locked the Capital Gazette staff out of the building, saying that the event “raises important Covid-related health concerns,” according to a text message from a labor relations executive.

-So many of the staff, former staffers and supporters from the Baltimore Sun gathered in the building’s parking lot Monday, painted protest messages on their cars and then drove down to the Annapolis harbor, where a group of about 200 people expressed their hope that the Capital and the Gazette would keep covering local news, even without a central home from which to do it.
+So, many staff members, former staffers and supporters from the Baltimore Sun gathered in the building’s parking lot Monday, painted protest messages on their cars and then drove down to the Annapolis harbor, where a group of about 200 people expressed their hope that the Capital and the Gazette would keep covering local news, even without a central home from which to do it.

 “I guess the Tribune didn’t learn after 2018,” said environment reporter Rachael Pacella, who survived the shooting, “that the community here loves these journalists and we’re not going to give up easily.
 We’re not going to let our newspaper be damaged anymore, and we’re not going to let it be closed down easily.”